plone/buildout.coredev/plips/implementation_notes/plip10886-event-improvements.rst

 Known issues, weak points and TODOs
 -----------------------------------

+- Icalendar export doesn't export timezones properly.
+It just converts everything to UTC, with no timezone definitions in the ical export.
+This can be fixed quite straight forward.

 - One test fails only from time to time (Microsecond comparison bug): plone.app.event.tests.test_atevent.PAEventATTest.test_edit, 156-162 Maybe we should remove the (partial) support of Microseconds alltogether and